-During your recovery, you’ll need blood tests at the 3- and 6-month marks.
+During your recovery, you’ll need blood tests at the three- and six-month marks.
 After that, you should have blood tests every year for three years following your treatment.
 Your doctor will continue to monitor your cerebrospinal fluid levels with spinal taps every six months.

 Neurosyphilis is especially common in people who have HIV.
 This is because syphilitic sores make it easier to become infected with HIV.
 Treponema pallidum interacts with HIV in a way that makes it harder to treat the syphilis infection.

-Those with neurosyphilis and HIV usually need more penicillin injections and have a decreased chance for a complete recovery.
+Those with neurosyphilis and HIV usually need more penicillin injections and have a lower chance for complete recovery.

 Your long-term outlook depends on what type of neurosyphilis you have and how early your doctor diagnoses it.
 Penicillin will treat your infection and prevent it from doing any more damage, but it cannot repair the damage already done.
 However, if your case is mild, antibiotics may be enough to return you to full health.

-If you had any of the other three types, you’ll probably improve following treatment, but it’s unlikely that you’ll return to perfect health.
+If you had any of the other three types, you’ll probably improve after treatment, but you may not return to perfect health.